 Men’s Minds Matter – Tackling Male Suicide

 We are passionate about suicide intervention and prevention.
-This is why we specialise developing and delivering psychological interventions for people who are suicidal alongside campaigning and raising awareness.
+We specialise in developing and delivering psychological interventions for people who are suicidal, alongside campaigning and raising awareness.
 Our model of psychological entrapment & suicidal crises is the first of its kind & it shapes everything we do.
 Our model transcends genders but we speak directly to men.

 Male Suicide Rates

 Men account for three quarters of all suicides and male suicides have always been disproportionately high.
 Suicide is the leading cause of death globally for men across all age groups.
 Undeniably, it’s something that needs attention with a focus on on the male experience.

 Male suicide charity

 Men’s Mental Health

 When it comes to thinking about the psychological needs of men we seem to have our heads in the clouds, whistling merrily along as if everything is fine.
 Things aren’t fine and there are many issue that men and boys face which require our attention.
 In conclusion, more needs to be done.